Illness and Chronic Health Conditions

 - Eyes inflamed with purulent discharge; if bacterial, may remain in school once any prescribed therapy is started

-- Influenza: For diagnosed influenza, remain home for seven days following beginning of symptoms
+- Influenza: For diagnosed influenza, remain home for a minimum of five days following the beginning of symptoms.
+Student must remain out beyond five days if not ALSO fever-free for 24 hours.

 - Drainage from ear(s)